barionleg/cesium.wiki.gs/CZML-Content.md

 ## Orientation

-Specifies the orientation of the object in the world.
+The orientation of the object in the world.
 The orientation has no direct visual representation, but it is used to orient models, cones, and pyramids attached to the object.

 **Property Name**: `orientation`